-Redis is another open-source generic caching solution, that can be implemented in Magento.
-It uses an in-memory data structure store as a database cache and it supports different sets of data, such as strings, hashes, lists, sets, sorted sets with range queries, bitmaps, hyperloglogs and geospatial indexes with radius queries.
+Redis is another open-source generic caching solution that can be implemented in Magento.
+It uses an in-memory data structure store as a database cache.
+It also supports different sets of data, such as strings, hashes, lists, sets, and sorted sets with range queries.
+Other data are bitmaps, hyperlogs, and geospatial indexes with radius queries.

-Redis can be used for PHP session storage and it has powerful features which are not supported by memcached storage solutions.
+Redis can be used for PHP session storage, and it has powerful features that are not supported by Memcached storage solutions.

-Redis relies on database queries and disk reads, but it has significant advantages that can increase the efficiency of your Magento store, such as caching data and serving it significantly more quickly, it is volatile especially during server crashing, can be used across multiple servers.
+Redis relies on database queries and disk reads.
+But, it has significant advantages that can increase the efficiency of your Magento store.
+These include caching data and serving it significantly more quickly.
+It is volatile, especially during server crashing, and can be used across multiple servers.

 The Alternative PHP Cache – APC

-The Alternative PHP Cache is an PHP extension that can be integrated at server level of your Magento store to help you improve your PHP server’s performance (see OpCode Caching above).
+The Alternative PHP Cache is a PHP extension that can be integrated at the server level of your Magento store.
+It will help you improve your PHP server’s performance (see OpCode Caching above).
 APC caches the compiled operation codes of PHP scripts and enables your website to display the content of a page more rapidly to end-users.

-To use APC with Magento you just need to install the PHP module and restart the server, so that your Magento website immediately improve its loading speed.
+To use APC with Magento, you just need to install the PHP module and restart the server.
+Your Magento website will immediately improve its loading speed.

 Varnish Cache – VC

-Varnish Cache is a powerful open source HTTP engine and reverse HTTP proxy specially designed to help you dramatically improve the speed of your website.
-VC can be installed on Magento to improve your online store overall performance.
+Varnish Cache is a powerful open-source HTTP engine and reverses HTTP proxy.
+It is specially designed to help you dramatically improve the speed of your website.
+VC can be installed on Magento to improve your online store’s overall performance.